elyra-ai/canvas/docs/pages/01-canvas-components.md

   4. display and handling of the palette.
   5. provision of callbacks to tell your code what operations the user is performing on the canvas
   6. and much much more.

+## Common Properties
+Common properties allows the application to display a Carbon compliant properties panel or dialog with just a Javascript (JSON) object as input.
+Common properties supports the most commonly used UI components and also allows custom components to be added into its visual output.